averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

             if mobile == -1:
                 break

-            # 2. swap the mobile with the element it 'sees'
+            # 2. Swap the mobile with the element it 'sees'
             sees = mobile_index + mobile_direction
+            # ... first update the state
             state[mobile_index], state[sees] = state[sees], state[mobile_index]
+            # ... then update the sequence
             sequence[mobile_index-1], sequence[sees-1] = sequence[sees-1], sequence[mobile_index-1]

-            # 3. switch the direction of elements greater than mobile
+            # 3. Switch the direction of elements greater than mobile
             if mobile < length:
                 for idx in indices:
                     if state[idx][1] > mobile:
                         state[idx][0] = -state[idx][0]

             yield sequence

-Speed
+Notes
 -----

-This is quicker than my original code but nowhere near competive with `itertools.permutations`_ which is implemented in C.
+This is quicker than my original code but nowhere near competitive with the C code of the standard library's `itertools.permutations`_.

 .. code-block:: bash